 As we know, postmenopausal women are encouraged to take calcium supplements to protect them against bone conditions like osteoporosis.
 However, new research has also shown that getting enough calcium may also help women live longer.

 For example, this study tracked the health of 9,033 people for 12 years, during which time, 1,160 participants died.
-It found that the women who took calcium supplements were much healthier than other participants and were likely to have longer lifespans.
+It found that the women who took calcium supplements were far healthier than other participants and were likely to have longer lifespans.
 These protective benefits, however, did not extend to men.

 7. Calcium may reduce the risk of colon cancer